 Education costs rose by 1.7% while transport costs were also higher on the back of an increase in air fares and higher prices for cars.

 Meanwhile, the cost of communications fell by 6.6%, while clothing and footwear prices reduced by 1% due to sales.

-September saw higher health insurance premiums and more expensive prices in hairdressers, while prices for appliances, articles and products for personal care and motor insurance premiums fell.
+June also saw lower car insurance premiums and cheaper prices for appliances, articles and products for personal care, the CSO added.